Music

 Vocal music develops artistry and brings the experience of a variety of musical styles to student singers and the school community.

-The Chorus, a volunteer, non-auditioned organization of around 40 young women, is the oldest ensemble on campus.
+The Chorus, a volunteer, non-auditioned organization, is the oldest ensemble on campus.
 Chorus members meet during Cub period.
 Traditional choral singing is stressed, and music of all styles is performed.
 The group performs at concerts throughout the year, as well as for Masses and other school functions.

 The Madrigals is an auditioned chamber choir and members are musical ambassadors for the school.
-Members of the Madrigals are also part of the Chorus and rehearse three to four hours each week and perform frequently, both on and off campus.
+Members of the Madrigals are also part of the Chorus and rehearse after school each week and perform frequently, both on and off campus.
 Vocal skills are emphasized and all musical styles are performed.

 Visitation's vocal music program is dedicated to artistic excellence, commitment, discipline, personal fulfillment, and meaningful service to our community.